CITY OF FRANKLIN

 Members of Southbrook Julie and Al Klosiewski lead a ministry called Hope for Children in Rwanda.
 They have asked for financial resources to help feed families in need due to COVID-19.
 Please email Julie for more information.

 Through the BOLD for our World Initiative, we have recently sent special financial gifts to help our REACH Partners in Peru and Pakistan to feed families in need due to COVID-19.
 If you would like to give to Southbrook, you can do this by texting "SBGIVE" to 77977 or online HERE.
 You also may still mail us your donation via check or cash to 11010 W Saint Martins Road, Franklin, WI 53132.
-If you have any questions, email Sean.
+If you have any questions, email Chuck.

 ZT Distribution is looking for part-time warehouse workers.
 If interested, email Janice Schroettner

 Right at Home is looking for full or part time employees to give companion and/or personal care.
 If interested, contact Lisa McComb at 414.828.9535.

 From Sunday, July 26 through Sunday, September 6, Southbrook will move to ONLINE SERVICES.
 Watch Jonathan's update HERE.

 LYRIC SHEET – AUG 2

 You can engage in online services through the following ways:

 1. Through the email sent out on Saturdays at 4pm (Not on our email list?
 Let us know.)